dylanszejnblum/dylanszejnblum/README.md

 ### Quick trivia
-- 🔭  Working on Mangos Social Recovery wallet [mangos.finance](https://mangos.finance/) .
+- 🔭  Working on Mangos Social Recovery wallet as a side project.[mangos.finance](https://mangos.finance/)
-- 🌱  Currently learning about Layer 2 , RUST and social recovery
+- 🌱  Currently learning about Layer 2 , RUST and cryptography.
 - 💬 Ask me about Ethereum , solidity , javascript or React
-- 🍝  Master in the art of Spaghetti code
+- 👯 I’m looking to collaborate on private key managment and smart wallets.
 - 📫 How to reach me: dylan@polh.io or @dylansz_ on twitter